nvda-es/devguides_translation/original_docs/spladdoninternals.md

 A decade ago, people thought a single core CPU was enough to run multiple programs.
 This involved the processor spending small fraction of a second devoted to each program.
 Nowadays, it has become common to see desktops, laptops, smartphones and other small devices using at least two cores (termed multi-core; two cores is dubbed "dual core").
 As of 2017, many computers use processors with four cores (dubbed "quad core"), while enthusiasts prefer more cores (the current record holder for desktop computers (as of July 2017) is 18, held by Intel Core I9-7980XE, a 3 GHz unlocked processor which costs 2000 dollars; for servers where more cores are used, the current record holder is a group of eight processors (octa processor) called Intel Xeon E7-8895V3, with each processor boasting eighteen cores with base speed of 2.6 GHz).

 Despite the fact that many computers come equipped with multi-core processors, not all programs take advantage of this.
 Python interpreter is one of those programs, and since NVDA is a Python-based screen reader and due to its operational architecture, many of its operations cannot take advantage of multiple processors.
-Fortunately, Python provides a way to simulate this - run certain tasks in the background, and this is utilized by NVDA and some of its add-ons as you'll see in this article on library scan and microphone alarm.
+Fortunately, Python provides a way to simulate this - run certain tasks in the background, and this is utilized by NVDA and some of its add-ons as you'll see in this section on library scan and microphone alarm.

 ### A gentle introduction to threads: multiple tasks at once